-Housing is a Human Right has a growing number of community partners.
+Housing is a Human Right has collaborated with many partners throughout the years.
 Through organizing, advocacy and equitable community development, these organizations labor tirelessly to preserve and improve the conditions of our neighborhoods and imagine a new world.

 The National Economic and Social Rights Initiative (NESRI) promotes a human rights vision for the United States that ensures dignity and access to the basic resources needed for human development and civic participation.
 Towards this end, NESRI works with organizers, policy advocates and legal organizations to incorporate a human rights perspective into their work and build human rights advocacy models tailored for the United States.
 NESRI takes a partnership approach to building a human rights culture in the United States, and prioritizes partnerships at the community level. www.nesri.org

 Occupy Our Homes is a movement that supports Americans who stand up to their banks and fight for their homes.
 We believe everyone has a right to decent, affordable housing.
 We stand in solidarity with the Occupy Wall Street movement and with community organizations who help the 99% fight for a place to call home. http://occupyourhomes.org

 Take Back the Land is a national network of organizations dedicated to elevating housing to the level of a human right and securing community control over land. http://www.takebacktheland.org